McAnswer19/beta-stratified-sampling/README.md

 For a complete explanation of the algorithm, please take a look at "Recursive Beta Poster Presentation.pdf."
 It is mostly just a simple recursive application of the beta distribution, but there are a few nuances that make more sense with some knowledge of Bayesianism.

+I've also added a python port of the code with a few extra features that allow sampling from the tree in various different ways.
+This is my preferred version as it has the most features and it runs noticibly faster in Python, which allows for easier experimentation.

 ## Additional goals (when I finally have enough time):

-1. Port the project to python.
-The algorithms's flow will be much more obvious with a couple of objects.
-Might also want to consider using cython for speeding up computation on the credibillity intervals.

-2. Do several trial runs to compare the algorithm's performance against the Metropolis–Hastings algorithm on a known dirchlet distribution.
+1. Do several systematic trial runs to compare the algorithm's performance against the Metropolis–Hastings algorithm on a known dirchlet distribution.
+The best way to do this is with the PYMC3 library, which I am still trying to self-teach.

-3. Compute the Bayesian information criterion (BIC) for each cell as well as the overall tree.
+2. Compute the Bayesian information criterion (BIC) for each cell as well as the overall tree.
 It is likely that a little knowledge of information theory may make the difference in how expectations are calculated.